yfaizal/onlinefaxesapi-guzzle5.3/README.md

 * Set everything in config.php - db conn, api client, file upload settings etc.
 * Run the sample application.

-Important ! : You MUST have an account with OnlineFaxes.com and then create fax application as mentioned <a href="https://onlinefaxes.readme.io/docs/getting-started-1" target="_blank">here</a>.You still can test this application by subscribing to their <a href="http://www.onlinefaxes.com/Pricing#pricing" target="_blank">Free Trial</a> package.
+Important ! : To test/run this sample application, you MUST have an account with OnlineFaxes.com and then create fax application as mentioned <a href="https://onlinefaxes.readme.io/docs/getting-started-1" target="_blank">here</a>.You still can test this application by subscribing to their <a href="http://www.onlinefaxes.com/Pricing#pricing" target="_blank">Free Trial</a> package.

 #### TODO ( Next Version )
 * Dynamically add/remove recipient.